 E-transcripts provided by an e-transcript delivery service (i.e. National Student Clearinghouse, Parchment, etc) should be sent to firstname.lastname@example.org.
 Please note that personal digital copies sent directly from an individual email account are not considered official.

-My bachelor's degree is not listed on my transcript yet.
+My bachelor's degree or master's degree is not listed on my transcript yet.
 Should I send TGS my current transcript and then the degree-awarding transcript later?

 No. Please wait and only send us your final, degree-awarding transcript.